RESIDENTIAL STUDENT HANDBOOK

 Arrival Day

-Participants should arrive on Sunday between 1:30 – 3:30 p.m. at Bryan Lobby on the Durham campus and at the residence hall on the Morganton campus.
+Participants should arrive on Sunday between 1:30 – 3:30 p.m. at Bryan Lobby on the Durham campus and at the Residence Hall on the Morganton campus.
 At the registration desk, students will receive room information, access passes, and a quick introduction to the campus.
-An IT representative will be on hand to get each student connected to the internet and provide students with laptops to borrow if requested in advance.
 Parents can join their student in getting settled and then are free to leave campus.

 After moving into the dorms, students will take a tour of the campus, play group games, have dinner in the cafeteria, participate in a welcome activity, and enjoy an ice cream social.